delftdata/bsc_research_project_q4_2023/autofeat_experimental_analysis/relevance_analysis/README.md

-# Codebase for relevance analysis for paper "AutoFeat: Transitive Feature Discovery over Join Paths"
+# Relevance analysis for paper "AutoFeat: Transitive Feature Discovery over Join Paths"

 ### Introduction
 * The AutoFeat paper focuses on the analysis of five correlation-based feature selection techniques: